-A student declared academically ineligible is not permitted to participate any school-sponsored activity, but may begin practice ten consecutive days prior to the next certification date (grade card distribution day) if the student is passing five classes and maintains a grade point average of 4.0 (C- on a 12-point scale) or a 1.667 (C- on a 4-point scale) at that time.
-A student may also practice immediately, but not participate in the actual activity or sport, with the approval of the student's parent(s) and the activity sponsor or coach, provided that the student participates in a tutoring program approved by the principal or designee.
+A student declared academically ineligible may not participate in the actual activity or sport, but may practice with the approval of the student's parent(s) and activity sponsor or coach, provided that the student participates in a tutoring program approved by the principal or designee.
+The student is not permitted to participate in any school-sponsored activity, but may begin practice ten consecutive days prior to the next certification date (grade card distribution day) if the student is passing five classes and maintains a grade point average of 4.0 (C- on a 12-point scale) or a 1.667 (C- on a 4-point scale) at that time.